dejurin/crypto-converter-widget/README.md

 [![WordPress Plugin Version](https://img.shields.io/wordpress/plugin/v/crypto-converter-widget?label=WordPress&logo=wordpress)](https://wordpress.org/plugins/crypto-converter-widget/)

-The **[Crypto Converter Widget](https://co-w.io)** is a secure, lightweight (≈80 kB), dependency‑free JavaScript widget—hosted via CDN with SSL—to deliver real‑time ⚡ streaming price updates for cryptocurrencies (≈3 313), fiat currencies (≈170), tokens, blockchains and commodities.
-It requires no API key and protects against cryptojacking by offloading data processing to a secure third‑party server.
-With four layers of public data providers and automatic fallback, built‑in caching minimizes network requests and keeps your page fast and responsive.
-Featuring flexible settings, background gradient and dark‑theme support, plus SEO‑friendly markup, it integrates instantly as an Exchange Rates tool or Currency Converter—completely free and maintenance‑free.
+The **[Crypto Converter Widget](https://co-w.io)** is a lightweight JavaScript Web Component for adding crypto, fiat and commodity conversion to any website through a single CDN script.
+It works with symbol-based settings such as `BTC`, `ETH`, `USD` and `EUR`, requires no API key for normal usage, and uses a resilient provider pipeline built around CoinLore, MoneyConvert, Coinbase and OKX.
+The widget includes local caching, reactive HTML attributes, theme controls and a public asset manifest with ≈14k crypto symbols plus fiat and commodity entries.

 ---